mythril-forge/homebrew-classes/sorcerer/sorcerer-font-of-magic.md

 #### Converting Sorcery Points
 You can transform unexpended sorcery points into spell slots as a bonus action on your turn.
 For each spell slot that you want to make, spend a number of sorcery points equal to its sorcery point conversion rate, as shown in the Sorcery Points Table.
-You can use this ability to create spell slots no higher in level than 5th.
+You can use this feature to create spell slots no higher in level than 5th.

 Superfluous spell slots vanish at the end of a short or long rest.